davidrg/ckwin/README.md

 of the required tools.
 Some of these may return someday, others likely will not.
 This includes:

-* DECnet (formerly provided by DEC PATHWORKS)
-* LAT (formerly provided by either SuperLAT or PATHWORKS)
+* LAT support provided by SuperLAT (requires SuperLAT SDK)
 * Kerberos (provided by a very old version of MIT Kerberos for Windows)
 * SRP (provided by the Stanford SRP distribution, unmaintained for over a decade now)
 * Telnet Encryption Option